Using Vacuum Bags For Packing Your Clothes For Travel

 • Not easy to just grab an item

-Tied to this is the tendency to overpack.
-Just because you can get 15 outfits in your carry on bag doesn’t mean you should.
-Use the power of the vacuum bag wisely and still only take what you really think you will need.
+Tied to the weight thing is the tendency to overpack.
+Just because you can get 15 outfits in your carry-on bag doesn’t mean you should.
+Use the power of the vacuum bag wisely and still only take what you really think you’ll need.

 Some wrinkling of your clothes is inevitable.
 Whether you lay them flat or roll them up, sucking all the air out of your clothes will add some wrinkles.
 The more carefully you put them into the bag will make a huge difference on how badly they get wrinkled though.

 Getting a loaded up, flattened down vacuum bag full of clothes into a small suitcase can be tricky.
-Once you have flattened all your 1980s vintage rock band t-shirts into a brick, it isn’t going to want to mould itself into the shape of your suitcase very well.
+Once you’ve flattened all your 1980s vintage rock band t-shirts into a brick, it isn’t going to want to mold itself into the shape of your suitcase very well.
 Planning ahead and sizing your vacuum bags to your luggage helps with this though.

-If you are on the move, quickly grabbing an item out of your stash of clothes is a little trickier if they are all vacuumed away.
+If you’re on the move, quickly grabbing an item out of your stash of clothes is a little trickier if they’re all vacuumed away.
 One trick to make this less of an issue is to use several smaller bags as opposed to one large one.
-They will be easier to reseal, and helps keep your clothes organized at the same time.
+They’ll be easier to reseal with the USB pump, and help keep your clothes organized at the same time.

 Another Option for Compressing Clothes for Travel

-Personally I only use vacuum bags for clothes under rare circumstances.
+Personally I don’t use vacuum bags for everything.
 In most cases I use compression packing cubes to organize and compress my clothes into my suitcase.
 They do a fairly good job of compressing clothes, but don’t require any of the fuss that vacuum bags do.

-Check on Amazon and you will find a wide variety of compression travel cubes for anywhere from $10 to $30 depending on how many you get.
-If you are really crazy about travel organization, you can even separate out your dirty from the clean clothes with them.
+Check on Amazon and you’ll find a wide variety of compression travel cubes for anywhere from $10 to $30 depending on how many you get.
+If you’re really crazy about travel organization, you can even separate out your dirty from the clean clothes with them.